dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - CSI PowerMax ReverseProxy (optional)

 The node section of the Helm chart installs the following component in a _DaemonSet_ in the specified namespace:
-- CSI Driver for Dell EMC PowerMax
+- CSI Driver for Dell PowerMax
 - Kubernetes Node Registrar, which handles the driver registration

 ## Prerequisites

-The following requirements must be met before installing CSI Driver for Dell EMC PowerMax:
+The following requirements must be met before installing CSI Driver for Dell PowerMax:
 - Install Kubernetes or OpenShift (see [supported versions](../../../../csidriver/#features-and-capabilities))
 - Install Helm 3
 - Fibre Channel requirements